Annual Cleaning Checklist

-We all know those cleaning tasks we avoid until it’s absolutely necessary – when the oven makes smoke signals, or the inside of the microwave looks like your kids finger painting project.
-While it may be greasy, the payoff is huge.
-So, stop putting those deep cleaning tasks aside!
+When all those cleaning tasks we tend to avoid start piling up – the oven makes smoke signals, or the inside of the microwave looks like your kids finger painting project—it might be time for a little help.
+While it may be a messy job, the payoff is huge.
+So, stop putting this necessary cleaning aside!

-What Do I Need to Deep Clean My Home?
+What Do I Need to Thoroughly Clean My Home?

 - Disposable rags, scrub pads or towels that you don’t mind throwing away